GovardhanShemane/lead-scoring-backend/README.md

   }
 ]

-5. Export Results as CSV (Optional)
+5. Export Results as CSV
 GET: /api/results/export
 Downloads a CSV file of scored leads.